-It might be weird when you keep asking for direction.
-It’s even worse when you get lost and waste a lot of time trying to locate your destination.
+It might be weird when you keep asking for directions.
+It’s even worse when you get lost and waste time locating your destination.
 Therefore, always carry a map to help orient you to unfamiliar surroundings.

 4. Be Aware of Your Surroundings

 Always be keen on what surrounds you – whether people or the environment.
 There is no better way to stay safe in a new place than always being conscious of what’s happening around you.
 You can never be overcautious.

 5. Get Out and Talk to People